 My Struggle With Negative Body Image

 I am finding myself standing yet again looking into my full-length mirror and I realize I am never satisfied.
 No matter what clothing I have on or how good my hair looks or if my makeup is on point, I am never satisfied.

 Lately, it seems I never am.
 I may look younger than I am, I may get compliments on my hair, my makeup, my clothing…it didn’t matter.
 I wasn’t satisfied.

 I hated what I had done to myself.
-I hated my weakness.
-I hated that I let it define me.
-I hated that I was so undisciplined that I couldn’t even manage to go on a diet or workout and lose the weight.
+Hated my weakness.
+I hated that I let it define me and I hated that I was so undisciplined that I couldn’t even manage to go on a diet or workout and lose the weight.

 Oh, I did from time to time but never stuck with it.
 The weight would come back and it would bring friends!!

 But I had the answer!!
 Or at least I thought I did at the time!

 I knew how to finally rid myself of it once and for all!
 I made the appointment and had liposuction!!

 Yep, I had lipo!

 I had them remove as much fat as they could possibly medically and legally remove!!
 And wow, what a difference!
 I finally had a waist again and I was feeling great!